DistriMind/DM-UPnP/README.md

 	    ...
     ```

- - When using UPnPIGD into android environment, please add this dependency (Android API version is 26) :
+ - When using DM-UPnP into android environment, please add this dependency (Android API version is 26) :

     ```
 	    ...
 	    dependencies {
 		    ...
-		    implementation(group:'com.distrimind.upnp.android', name: 'UPnPIGD-Android', version: '1.4.7-STABLE')
+		    implementation(group:'com.distrimind.upnp.android', name: 'DM-UPnP-Android', version: '1.4.8-STABLE')
 		    ...
 	    }
 	    ...